UKCISA wants to ensure that international students are represented in policy development and government strategy.

 - How institutions can improve their student career service by making information, advice and guidance tailored for international graduates

-- Whiskey Chow, Visiting Lecturer, Royal College of Arts, Former Co-President, Royal College of Arts Students’ Union
+Whiskey Chow, Visiting Lecturer, Royal College of Art, Former Co-President, Royal College of Art Students’ Union

 Erasmus Student Network UK